 In other words, persons in a same-gender relationship can be considered for ordination.*

 So now, if you’re gay, lesbian, bi-sexual, transgendered or queer, nothing stops you from being a member or leader of a Presbyterian church or from serving God as you feel called to serve–whether that’s teaching Sunday School, leading a small group book discussion, facilitating a prayer group, or being ordained as an Elder, Deacon, or Pastor.
-All members of the LGBT community have always been and will continue to be welcome at Forest Hill.
+All members of the LGBT community have always been and will continue to be welcome and supported at Forest Hill.

 *The new wording states: “Standards for ordained service reflect the church’s desire to submit joyfully to the Lordship of Jesus Christ in all aspects of life.
 The governing body responsible for ordination and/or installation shall examine each candidate’s calling, gifts, preparation and suitability for the responsibilities of office.
 The examination shall include, but not be limited to, a determination of the candidate’s ability and commitment to fulfill all the requirements as expressed in the constitutional questions for ordination and installation.
 Governing bodies shall be guided by Scripture and the confessions in applying standards to individual candidates.”